BUEC500C1/video-Cagriyoruk/README.md

 ## Input and Output
  * If there are correct authorization keys and path of the key with the correct input like this: VideoSummary('keys',['lexfridman', 'jomaoppa', 'elonmusk']).
 The API would return files and videos belongs to the user handles.

+ * The API would return the most frequent 30 tweets of the user handle as a video.
+Each user_handle would have a unique video based on their tweets.

  * In case of any wrong authorization or wrong path.
 If the user handle already has a files, the API will return that.
 The files are created after the succesful runs with the correct keys and path.